harding/old-docs-history-bitcoin.org/en/developer-reference.md

 {:.rpc-prototype}

 {% autocrossref %}
-Add a nrequired-to-sign multisignature address to the wallet.
+Add a P2SH multisig address to the wallet.
-Each key is a Bitcoin address or hex-encoded public key.
-If 'account' is specified, assign address to that account.

 Related RPCs: `createmultisig`
 {% endautocrossref %}